 Referral to Law Enforcement Officials - §22.1-279.3:1.
 Reports of certain acts to school authorities.
 A. Reports shall be made to the division superintendent and to the director or his designee on all incidents involving (i) the assault or assault and battery, without bodily injury, of any person on a school bus, on school property, or at a school-sponsored activity; (ii) the assault and battery that results in bodily injury, sexual assault, death, shooting, stabbing, cutting, or wounding of any person, or stalking of any person as described in § 18.2-60.3, on a school bus, on school property, or at a school-sponsored activity; (iii) any conduct involving alcohol, marijuana, a controlled substance, imitation controlled substance, or an anabolic steroid on a school bus, on school property, or at a school-sponsored activity, including the theft or attempted theft of student prescription medications; (iv) any threats against school personnel while on a school bus, on school property or at a school-sponsored activity; (v) the illegal carrying of a firearm, as defined in § 22.1-277.07, onto school property; (vi) any illegal conduct involving firebombs, explosive materials or devices, or hoax explosive devices, as defined in § 18.2-85, or explosive or incendiary devices, as defined in § 18.2-433.1, or chemical bombs, as described in § 18.2-87.1, on a school bus, on school property, or at a school-sponsored activity; (vii) any threats or false threats to bomb, as described in § 18.2-83, made against school personnel or involving school property or school buses; or (viii) the arrest of any student for an incident occurring on a school bus, on school property, or at a school-sponsored activity, including the charge therefore.
 Except as may otherwise be required by federal law, regulation, or jurisprudence, the director shall immediately report to the local law-enforcement agency any act enumerated in clauses (ii) through (vii) of subsection A that may constitute a criminal offense and may report to the local law-enforcement agency any incident described in clause (i) of subsection A.

 School Probation - Being placed on probation is notification that a student's behavior has been unacceptable and must be improved.
-A student may be placed on probation for a period not to exceed 45 school days following a conference with his or her parent in whom the terms and conditions of the probation are explained.
+A student will be suspended from all co-curricular and extracurricular school activities equal to 1 day per hour of other punishment (work detail or suspension).
 The Director shall also notify the parent in writing when probation is imposed, including the reasons for the probation and its date of termination.
 Violation of the terms of the probation may result in suspension or the student's return to their home school district.

 Special Assignments - A student may be given special assignments as a corrective measure.
 This may include, but not be limited to, reasonable assignments for general assistance at the school facility.

 Suspension from Co curricular Activities - A student's privilege to participate in all or certain co curricular activities and/or school-sponsored activities may be suspended for a fixed period of time or until certain specified conditions have been fulfilled.
 Suspension from co curricular activities may be imposed in conjunction with other penalties.
 Students holding leadership positions, such as club and organization offices, and students representing their school or school organization in contests, special delegations or honorary positions will give up their leadership position and opportunities to represent the school or its organizations beginning with the date of suspension.
 Additionally, team rules or organization constitutions or by-laws may deny participation beyond the term imposed by the school administration.